hephaestus-compiler-project/types-bug-study-artifact/README.md

     * `bug_cause`: The root cause of the bug.
     * `error`: This field indicates how the bug was introduced.
     * `chars`: This is an array containing the characteristics of the bug-revealing test case.

 * `data/characteristics.json`: This document contains the categories and the sub-categories of the bug-revealing test cases.

-* `data/{groovy,java,kotlin,scala}.json`: General statistics regarding
+* `data/{groovy,java,kotlin,scala}.json`: Other general information
+   for each bug, i.e.,
-   the creation and resolution date, the assignee, and the number of comments associated with each bug.
+   the creation and resolution date of bug, the assignee of bug, and the number of comments associated with the corresponding bug report.

 * `data/diffs/{groovy,java,kotlin,scala}/bug_id/*.diff`: The revisions associated with
-   the fix of bug `bug_id`.
+   the fix of bug with ID `bug_id`.

-* `data/diffs/{groovy,java,kotlin,scala}/bug_id/stats.csv`: Lines of code affected
+* `data/diffs/{groovy,java,kotlin,scala}/bug_id/stats.csv`:
-   by the fix of bug `bug_id`.
+   For each source file affected by the fix of bug with ID `bug_id`, this file enumerates how many Lines of code were inserted, deleted, or modified.

 * `data/test_cases/{groovy,java,kotlin,scala}/bug_id/*.{kt,java,scala,groovy}`:
-The test case of the fix of bug `bug_id`.
+The test case that triggers the bug with ID `bug_id`.

 * `data/test_cases/{groovy,java,kotlin,scala}/bug_id/stats.json`:
-Statistics on the bug-revealing test case (number of declarations, method/function calls, LoCs) associated with the bug `bug_id`.
+Statistics on the bug-revealing test case (number of declarations, method/function calls, LoCs) associated with the bug with ID `bug_id`.

-* `data/iterations/1/{groovy,java,kotlin,scala}.txt`: Bugs analyzed in each
+* `data/iterations/iter/{groovy,java,kotlin,scala}.txt`: Bugs analyzed in each
-iteration.
+iteration `iter`.
 Each line contains two entries (comma separated):
 (1) the URL pointing to the bug report, and (2) the URL pointing to the fix of the bug.

-* `data/collection`: The entire dataset produced by the _post-filtering_ step (4.153 bugs) of our bug collection approach.
+* `data/collection`: The entire dataset produced by the _post-filtering_ step of our bug collection approach.

 # Step-by-Step Instructions